Smooth Min-Max Monotonic Networks: Details on UCI Experiments

 Furthermore, architecture and hyperparameter choices become more important in the UCI experiments compared to the experiments on the comparatively simple benchmark functions.
-For partial monotone tasks, the HLL requires an auxilliary neural network.
+For partial monotone tasks, the HLL requires an auxiliary neural network.
 The default network did not give good results in initial experiments, so we replaced it by a network with a single hidden layer with 64 neurons, which performed considerably better.
+The lattice sizes of the constrained input features were set to $k=3$.

 For a fair comparison, we also added an auxiliary network with 64 neurons to the SMM module.
 For complex real-world tasks, an isolated SMM module with a single layer of adaptive weights -- despite the asymptotic approximation results -- is not likely to be the right architecture.
 Thus, we considered SMM modules with a single neural network $\Phi:\mathbb R^{d-|\X|}\to \mathbb R^{d}$ with one hidden layer and compute $a^{(k,j)}(\x) = \w^{(k,j)}\cdot \x + \Phi(\x_{\text{u}}) - b^{(k,j)}$, where $d$ is the input dimensionality, $\x_{\text{u}}$ are the unconstrained inputs, $|\mathcal X|$ is the number of constrained variables, and $\forall m\in\mathcal{X}:w^{(k,j)}_m\ge 0$, see end of Section~\ref{sec:smm}.
 We set the number of hidden neurons of $\Phi$ to 64, so that degrees of freedom are similar to the HLL employed in our experiments.
 Also similar to \HLL, we incorporate the knowledge about the targets being in $[0,1]$ by applying a standard sigmoid $\sigma$ to the activation of the output neuron.
 The resulting architecture, which we refer to as \MLPSMM{}, can alternatively be written as as a residual block computing $\sigma(y(\x) + \Phi(\x_{\text{u}}))$, where $y(\x)$ is the standard \SMM.
 This may be the simplest way to augment the \SMM{}.